jnorthrup/TrikeShed/README.md

 * [x] Cursor lazy and memory-resident Dataframes lending strongly typed columns, with names, splittability, combinability, transforms,

-* [x] ISAM Columnar Dataframes Storage @see http://github.com/jnorthrup/columnar
+* [x] ~~ISAM~~ FlatFile Columnar Dataframes Storage @see http://github.com/jnorthrup/columnar
     - now with a native port. the jvm rewrite of columnar is also a full rewrite, streamlined and simplified.
-    - the kotlin-native isam is linux-posix-64bit specific mmap code.
+    - the kotlin-native ~~isam~~ FlatFile is linux-posix-64bit specific mmap code.
     - the columnar project has a lot more bells and whistles and is battle hardened
-    - the default construction of an ISAM volume are tested to be correct in a single threaded environment
+    - the default construction of an ~~ISAM~~ FlatFile volume are tested to be correct in a single threaded environment
         - [x] the jvm version employs a lock-seek-reed-unlock strategy
         - [x] the native version uses [linux] `mmap` with readonly memory.
             - [x] in practice this is copmatible with macos posix until you look into liburing integration, so the uring